Mark Burns (pastor): Donald Trump's 2016 presidential campaign

 Burns was described by Time magazine as "Donald Trump's Top Pastor" and named one of the "16 People Who Shaped the 2016 Presidential Election" by Yahoo!
 News.
 Burns said he had usually voted Democratic, which included support for Barack Obama in the 2008 presidential election, saying, "I'm not ashamed to say that as a black man I wanted the first black man to enter the office."
 He later said, in 2016, he had "seen the light."
 Of Trump, he said "He's a smart man.
 He knows authenticity.
 I believe he knows and recognizes real character."

 At a Trump rally in North Carolina, Burns said that Democratic presidential candidate Bernie Sanders, who is Jewish, "gotta get saved."
 Burns later addressed his statement and said he had not intended to criticize Judaism and that his remarks "had nothing to do with [Sanders'] faith or religion or conversion to Christianity."

 Burns offered the benediction on the first day of the 2016 Republican National Convention.
 Before the prayer, he addressed the convention, called Trump a "man of God," and called on Republicans not to attack each other, labeling Hillary Clinton and the Democratic Party the "enemy."
 Critics of the message, including the Interfaith Alliance, accused Burns of inserting God into partisan politics.
-Later, he said "If I could go back and use different wording I wouldn't have said 'enemy,' I would have said, 'political opponents.'"
+Later, responding to the outrage, he said "If I could go back and use different wording I wouldn't have said 'enemy,' I would have said, 'political opponents.'"

 In August 2016, Burns was criticized after retweeting a digitally manipulated image of Hillary Clinton in blackface.
 Burns later stated, "I prayed that those who I offended really receive ... a sincere apology," adding that he believes that the Democratic Party uses black people for votes.